 The Seagull Trust was founded in 1978 to provide cruises for disabled people of all ages, across Scotland.
-In 2007, the Trust became known as Seagull Trust Cruises with a goal of extending its work across Scotland, to provide cruises to people with special needs and continue its role in environmental and educational activities.
+In 2007, the Trust became known as Seagull Trust Cruises with a goal of extending its work across Scotland, to provide cruises to people with special needs.

-From its original base in Ratho, near Edinburgh where cruises took place on the Union Canal, activities have extended and now four separate locations are in use, at Ratho, Falkirk, Kirkintilloch and Highland with cruises on the Union, Forth & Clyde and Caledonian canals.
+From its original base in Ratho, near Edinburgh where cruises took place on the Union Canal, activities have extended and there are now four branches at Ratho, Falkirk, Kirkintilloch and Highland Branch in Inverness, with cruises on the Union, Forth & Clyde and Caledonian Canals.

-Between the months of April and October these branches centres are open every day of the week in order that they might provide a service for as many people as possible.
+Between the months of April and October these branches, except for Highland, are generally offering cruises seven days a week in order that they might provide a service for as many people as possible.
 Seagull Trust Cruises aims to be as accommodating as possible to its users and so cruise durations are based upon the conditions and the wishes of the user groups.